Yellow vests protests: 24 November: "Act II"

 With the protests in Paris having raised tensions the previous week, the Interior Ministry agreed to allow a gathering on 24 November at the Champ de Mars.
 The protests attracted 106,000 people all across France, only 8,000 of whom were in Paris, where the protests turned violent.
 Protesters lit fires in the streets, tore down signs, built barricades, and pulled up cobblestones.
 Police resorted to tear gas and water cannons to disperse the protesters.

 On 26 November, an official estimated that the riots in Paris during the two previous days had cost up to €1.5m ($) in damage.
 Two hundred additional workers were assigned to assist with the cleanup and repair work.

 1 December: "Act III"

 A protest called "Act 3 – Macron Quits" was organised for 1 December.

-Yellow jackets briefly occupied the runway at Nantes Atlantique Airport and prevented access to Nice Côte d'Azur Airport.
+Yellow vest protestors briefly occupied the runway at Nantes Atlantique Airport and prevented access to Nice Côte d'Azur Airport.
 Vinci Autoroutes reported tollbooths were blocked on 20 major arteries all across France.

+It is during a strike by railway workers, in Amiens, that the yellow vests protesters first sung On est là !, a song that has since become the "hymn" of the movement.